joaoreboucas1/c_in_py/README.md

 ## Compiling C Code as Shared Library

 Our main goal is to dynamically link the C code in Python, which can be done using the `ctypes.cdll.LoadLibrary()` function.
-To do that, we must compile the C code as a (shared library)[https://en.wikipedia.org/wiki/Shared_library]:
+To do that, we must compile the C code as a [shared library](https://en.wikipedia.org/wiki/Shared_library):

 ```console
 gcc -c -fpic prime_count.c